clawrence00/mototorque/README.md

-# Milestone Project 2: Capitals Around the World
+# Milestone Project 3: Moto Torque

 ![Mockup on different screen sizes of home page](#) Welcome to my third milestone project with the Code Institute.
 The purpose of this project it to build a full-stack site that allows your users to manage a common dataset about a particular domain.
 I have chosen to create a dictionary for motorcyling words and phrases.
 Users can sign up, add there own entries, edit and delete them.
 The definitions can then be displayed by all users.